ResearchComputing/Documentation/docs/cloud/Cloud Provider Research Credits/Google Cloud research credits.md

 ## Apply for Google Cloud research credits

 Google Cloud research credits can advance your research by giving you access to computing power that will make the next big thing possible.
-Learn more about our <a href="https://cloud.google.com/edu/researchers?hl=en" target="_blank">programs for researchers.</a>
+Learn more about Google's <a href="https://cloud.google.com/edu/researchers?hl=en" target="_blank">programs for researchers.</a>

 ### <a href="https://services.google.com/fh/files/emails/kickstart_your_research_with_google_cloud_credits_tips_on_applying.pdf" target="_blank">Kickstart Your Research With Google Cloud Credits</a>
 ### <a href="https://support.google.com/google-cloud-higher-ed/answer/10723679?hl=en&ref_topic=10322294&sjid=6709602353601652929-NC" target="_blank">Program overview</a>